At-Home Face Lift Massage for Firmer, Smoother Skin

 • My neck skin looked smoother and firmer

-• The deep horizontal neck line became much less visible
+• The deep horizontal line across my neck looked less visible

 Benefits of face lift massage